 What Is a Cloud Workload Protection Platform (CWPP)?

-A cloud workload protection platform (CWPP) is a unified cloud security solution that offers continuous threat monitoring and detection for workloads operating in the public cloud.
+A cloud workload protection platform (CWPP) is a unified cloud security solution that offers continuous threat monitoring and detection for cloud workloads across different types of modern cloud environments.
 A CWPP has automatic security features to protect activity across online and physical locations, including servers and virtual machines.

 Take a closer look at how and why cloud workload protection platforms work, what to look for in a public cloud security service, and a few things to consider before implementing a new risk solution.